 None.
 There is a bit of naughty language, though.

 This story involves a loving relationship between two consenting adults, in this case, woman and man.
 If you are under 18 years of age or if this type of story is illegal in the state or country in which you live, please do not read it.
 If depictions of this nature disturb you, you may wish to read something else.

 WARNING: This story takes place during Season 5 of "Xena: Warrior Princess."
 It may contain spoilers for parts of the season.
 It is also an "uber" tale, so the references may be slightly obtuse.
-I wrote it in reaction to some of the negative aspects of Season 5.

 Many thanks to Netgyrl and my pals at the Tavern Wall BB, where this tale was originally posted.
 Your feedback and encouragement mean more than you know.